Close

 GAF is a measure of the individual’s overall level of functioning.
 Ranging from 1 (lowest level of functioning) to 100 (highest level).
 It measures psychological, social and occupational functioning.
 It is widely used in studies of treatment effectiveness.
 The Brief Psychiatric Rating Scale (BPRS) assesses psychopathology on the basis of a small number of items, usually 16 to 24, encompassing psychosis, depression and anxiety symptoms.
 Camberwell Assessment of Needs (CAN) measures the needs of individuals with severe mental illness.
 It covers domains including self-care, daytime activities, physical health, psychotic symptoms, information about condition and treatment, psychological distress, safety to self and others, intimate relationships, money, sexual expression, socialization and basic education.
 The CAN has two versions, one for the resident’s self-report and the other for staff observations.
 The Hopewell Outcome Worksheet (HOW) is an instrument to evaluate how residents are coping with their mental illness and how helpful the Hopewell program is for them.
 The instrument is divided into sections and includes the conditions that brought the residents to Hopewell, what they think of themselves, their concerns about how they influence others, future situation and goals, and what they thought about the experiences they have had while at Hopewell.

-Integral to Hopewell’s Outcomes/Research Program is oversight by the Performance Management Committee of the Board of Directors.
+Integral to Hopewell’s Outcomes/Research Program is oversight by the Program Committee of the Board of Directors.